RaidcoreGG/api-cdi/AddonHost/API/README.md

 > **About addon unlolading**:
 Your unload function should free all resources you previously allocated.
 For example, if you added a keybind you should free it here.
-*In case you forget: Don't worry.
-Nexus will automatically release leftover references.
-Don't make it a habit though.*
+*In case you forget:*
+*Don't worry.
+Nexus will automatically release leftover references.*
+*Don't make it a habit though.*

 The API info should be pretty self-explanatory, but just in case.
-AddonAPI contains the SwapChain for custom rendering, the ImguiContext, which will be required to be set in your load function, see above example.
+AddonAPI contains the SwapChain for custom rendering, the ImguiContext and its Malloc and Free functions, which will be required to be set in your load function, see above example.

 It also contains Minhook functions, so you don't have to add an additional dependency to hook, same goes for logging.
 If you wanna add a custom logger refer to the section Logging.